jolineuichanco/contextual-choice-assortment/README.md

 ## Contact

-For questions about this repository, please contact the authors or open an issue.
+For questions about this repository, please open an issue or contact Joline Uichanco (joline.uichanco@nyu.edu).